frankzhangsyd/vitae/README.md

 # Approach of setting under yourdomain/vitae

-1. The *index.html* need to be self-contained.
-It seems have error when you redirect page through Netlify.
-The `css` and `img` are not redirected correctly.
+1. The *index.html* should be your vitae html.
+It can be either self-contained or not.

 2. Add *_redirects* in your *static* folder if you are using *Hugo*